kitproj/kit/README.md

   target: bin/app
 ```

-The task will be skipped if the target is newer that the watched sources (just like Make).
+The task will be skipped if the target is newer that the sources (just like Make).

 ### Mutexes and Semaphores

-Task can have **mutexes** and **semaphores** to control concurrency:
+Use **mutexes** and **semaphores** to control concurrency:

-If you want to prevent two tasks from running at the same time, you can use a mutex:
+If you want to prevent two tasks from running at the same time, use a mutex:

 ```yaml
 tasks: